stacc-dasso/Javascript-Adapter/README.md

 ### Sample magento store with adapter: http://178.62.113.8/
 ### Mockup API is up on: http://104.248.248.147/
+### To set up the store and API on another server, just run the build script (magento_build.sh) in the server.
+This sets up both the store and the API (on port 5678).

 From the store, all search events and clicking on an item events are sent to API.